 Topeak JoeBlow Sport 2Stage

-If you want to fill up mountain bike tires as fast as possible, reach for the Topeak JoeBlow Sport 2Stage.
-It takes just eight strokes to bring a fat tire from 10 to 30 PSI.
+If you want to fill mountain bike tires as quickly as possible, reach for the Topeak JoeBlow Sport 2Stage.
+It takes eight strokes to bring a fat tire from 10 to 30 PSI.
 That's 100 to 375% fewer strokes than it takes the competition.
-Only the Crankbrothers Sterling comes close to that efficiency with 16 compressions.
+Only one other pump comes close to that efficiency with double the compressions.
 The 2Stage accomplishes this feat by providing two inflation modes, which it calls Stage 1 for high volume and Stage 2 for high pressure.
-It works a lot like the Sterling does, but the barrel is much bigger, so it fills the tires much faster.
+It works like the other two-stage model we tested, but the barrel is much bigger, filling the tires much faster.

 This also makes the pump harder to compress, and it's tall, which can be a challenge for shorter riders.
 The high-pressure mode is less effective but only takes three more compressions than the fastest inflating pump.
-What is kind of a bummer is the gauge design.
+What is a bummer is the gauge design.
 The first half of the gauge covers only 30 PSI, marking every pound of pressure.
 The second half runs from 30 to 160 PSI, only marking every 5 PSI.
 And those marks are very close together.
 It's not surprising that the gauge is very inaccurate above 30 PSI since it's hard to tell what the needle is pointing to.
 The double-sided gauge is also finicky with flat tires.
-If you can live with all that to get the efficiency this pump offers, we say go for it.
+Go for it if you can live with all that to get the efficiency this pump offers.

 Why You Should Trust Us

 Our head tester for this review is Clark Tate.
-Clark is a mountain biker and fair weather bike commuter who's been lucky enough to land in four singletrack meccas — Grand Junction and Durango, Colorado, Santa Cruz, and Lake Tahoe, California.
-She ran GearLab's mountain bike program for a while, is currently getting used to the trails in coastal Maine, and is considering turning to fat biking this winter.
-Clark also has a science background and, with a systematic and scientifically-trained mind, rigorous gear testing is a no-brainer.
+Clark is a mountain biker and fair-weather bike commuter who's been lucky enough to land in four singletrack meccas — Grand Junction and Durango, Colorado, and Santa Cruz and Lake Tahoe, California.
+She ran GearLab's mountain bike program for a while, is currently getting used to New England's rocks and roots, and is considering turning to fat biking this winter.
+Clark also has a scientific background and, with a systematic and scientifically-trained mind, rigorous gear testing is a no-brainer.

-Our floor pump tests involved, as one might expect, a whole lot of pumping.
+As one might expect, our floor pump tests involved a lot of inflating.
 We tested for quantifiable factors like inflation speed and gauge accuracy, measured weight and dimensions, and made user-based assessments of more subjective things like handle comfort and overall construction quality.
-We also asked friends and fellow bicycle enthusiasts to join in our testing rounds to balance our experts' perspectives on the best features for all experience levels.
+We also asked friends and fellow bicycle enthusiasts to join our testing rounds to balance our experts' perspectives on the best features for all experience levels.

 Analysis and Test Results

 Since we are sticklers for a good ride, we pump our tires to perfection almost every time we hit the road (or trail).
 We look for a simple, secure connection to the valve, a stable platform, and easy pumping.
 We also want an accurate gauge — which is not as simple as it sounds — when we take off on our ride.
-We want to know that our tires are inflated correctly to the exact pressure that we want.
+We want to know that our tires are inflated correctly.

 To find the best pump for every user, we focused on what we think are the five most important attributes of a high-quality bike pump — how easy it is to attach to a tire, whether or not you can easily read the gauge, stability, inflation speed, and accuracy.

 One of our primary goals during testing is to decide if a product's performance is worth its price tag.
-We also seek out products that will last because we know how satisfying it is to save money while investing in products that will do their job for a long time to come.
+We also seek out products that will last because we know how satisfying it is to save money while investing in products that will do their job for a long time.

 If you want a high-quality road bike pump with excellent accuracy and the type of good looks and well-considered construction that makes it a joy to use, check out the Lezyne Sport Drive.
-We feel like it will serve you well for a good long time, and it's one of the less expensive options in the review.
+It will serve you well for a long while, and it's one of the less expensive options in the review.

 Ease of Attachment